Anthony Reid: Top Gear appearances

 He had appeared in Top Gear series 10 episode 6 driving a nimble Toyota motorhome.

-In series 12 episode 5 he raced a single tier bus against other touring car drivers – winning it.
+In series 12 episode 5 he raced a single tier bus against other touring car drivers.
+He won both races.

 Reid was involved in an attempt to speed up airport transport on Top Gear, driving a catering truck against other various Touring Car colleagues.
 The race culminated with Reid being the only racing driver left against Hammond, however the vehicle became unbalanced (after Reid ejected his crockery to lose some weight).
 The truck listed to one side and eventually fell over, allowing Hammond to win.

 He appeared again in Series 20, Episode 2 when he drove a Lincoln Town Car stretch limousine in a taxi race.
 The race ended with the limousine being split in half.